harrisonde/XML-XSLT-XPath/README.md

-#CSCI E-18 Final Project
-##### Harrison DeStefano
+#XML Responsive desktop and mobile site
+#####XML, XSLT, XPath

 ###Overview
-My final project is a course catalog web site for the Harvard University Faculty of Arts and Sciences.
-The catalog is a full-fetrued HTML5 site driven from a flat XML file.
+This is a past CSCI project that consists of a course catalog web site for the Harvard University Faculty of Arts and Sciences.
+The catalog is a full-featured HTML5 site driven from a flat XML file.
 To build the application I am using XML, XSLT, XPath  on the backend and jQuery and Bootstrap on the front-end.
 This project was a lot of fun to complete, I hope you enjoy it as much as I have.

-The catalog is construced as a responsive desktop and mobile site.

 ###Structure
 #### Apache Cocoon
 I have opted to use Apache Cocoon to link components together.
 The Cocoon framework is used to build the pipeline and produce multiple output formats e.g., HTM5, fo2pdf, and text.
 The Cocoon pipeline is defined by sitemap.xml file.
 The sitemap is configured to use query strings as a means to pass parameters between views.
-Said query strings are used to group or filter the couse data by department, meeting day, meeting time, and instructor.
+Said query strings are used to group or filter the course data by department, meeting day, meeting time, and instructor.
 The general workflow for the pipeline is generate, transform, and serialize.

 #### File Structure
 Harvard University Faculty of Arts and Sciences course data is located in a data folder.
 Font-end presentation elements and JavaScript specific to the project are located in the CSS, Images and JS folders.
 The vendors folder is a unique folder where front-end specific files are placed.
 At no point in time should any items in this folder be modified, unless updating a vendor package.
 The XSL folder contains all the stylesheets for preforming transformations.
 This folder is broken into four subfolders, API, Desktop, Fo, and Mobile.
 The API folder contains stylesheets for JSON transformations.
 The Desktop and Mobile folders house XSL for displaying desktop and mobile view of the course catalog.
 The Fo folder contains all the necessary information to transom XML into PDF format.